boostorg/vmd/readme.txt

 may also be seen as a repository for future enhancements to the Boost PP library functionality using variadic macros.

+In order to use the library please see the install.txt file.
+In order to use/create the documentation please see the documentation.txt file.
+In order to run the test please see the tests.txt file.

 If you want to contact me directly, my name is
 Edward Diener and you can reach me at eld@tropicsoft.com.
 I am an independent computer